frntc/Sidekick64/README.md

 - Easyflash, MagicDesk, CBM80, C16/+4 and C128 cartridges,
 - C64 kernal replacement,
 - Function ROMs on a C128, or
-- multiple SIDs and Sound Expander/FM (up to 8 SIDs, e.g. to play The Tuneful 8 https://csdb.dk/release/?id=182735)
+- multiple SIDs and Sound Expander/FM emulation (up to 8 SIDs, e.g. to play [The Tuneful 8](https://csdb.dk/release/?id=182735))
-- TED-sound and Digiblaster emulation (for C16/+4, to have all sound devices on one output)
+- TED-sound and Digiblaster emulation for C16/+4 (to have all sound devices on one output)

 But many more things are imaginable, e.g. 80 column cards with HDMI video output, custom accelerators/coprocessors etc.

 Sidekick64 is a result, or cumulation, of the RasPIC64 project, which is the framework enabling a RPi to bidirectionally communicate on the bus of a Commodore 64/128.
-Currently, Sidekick64 is set up to work with a Raspberry Pi 3A+ or 3B+ and has only be tested with various PAL-machines (C64 revisions, C128, C128D, Reloaded MK, Ultimat 64), C64 NTSC, C16/+4 (PAL, PAL-N, NTSC).
+Currently, Sidekick64 is set up to work with a Raspberry Pi 3A+ or 3B+ and has only be tested with various PAL-machines (C64 revisions, C128, C128D), C64 NTSC, C16/+4 (PAL, PAL-N, NTSC).
-Sidekick64 is connected to the C64/+4 using a simple adapter.
+To the C64/+4 Sidekick64 is connected using a simple adapter.

 <img src="Interface/sidekick64_rpi3a.jpg" height="150">  <img src="Interface/sidekick64_mainmenu.jpg" height="150">  <img src="Interface/sidekick64_config.jpg" height="150">  <img src="Interface/sidekick64_browser.jpg" height="150">

 Sidekick64 comes with a menu with a configurable main screen (for frequently used features, programs, cartridges), a configuration screen, and a file browser.
 The C16/+4 version comes with two fabolous games ported to run directly off the emulated memory expansion: Alpharay and Pet's Rescue!

-## Updates: 8x SID support for C64
-Sidekick64 can now emulate 8 SIDs simultaneously, e.g. to play The Tuneful 8 (https://csdb.dk/release/?id=182735).
-To enable this experimental mode, go to the settings menu and browse through the models if 'SID #1'.
-## Updates: C16/+4 support
-Sidekick264 can also be used with the C16/+4 now, with the very same PCB plus a simple adapter! (see more below) I also comes with two fabolous games ported to run directly off the emulated memory expansion: Alpharay and Pet's Rescue!
+Here's a [video](Video/Sidekick64_ElectricCity_by_Flex.mp4) of Sidekick64 emulation SIDs and playing [Electric City](https://csdb.dk/release/?id=189742) by Flex.

 ## How does it work? (technical details)